 - Cornbread: Ain’t nothing like sopping up your beans with some hot water cornbread or even sweet potato cornbread for a sweet twist.

-- Rice: I love ladling homemade pinto beans over simple steamed rice or for even more flavor, Mexican rice or Jollof rice.
+- Rice: I love ladling homemade pinto beans over simple steamed rice or, for even more flavor, Mexican rice or Jollof rice.

 - Classic Southern Mains: Make some old school chicken gizzards or fried chicken or some delish smothered pork chops.
 And don’t forget a pot of mustard greens to get some down-home veggies in the mix.

-- Southern dessert: Finish everything off with some peach cobbler or cream cheese pound cake.
+- Southern Dessert: Finish everything off with some peach cobbler or cream cheese pound cake.

-Recipe help
+Recipe Help

 Yep for sure boos.
-My mama took this shortcut plenty of times.
-I won’t lie, you will lose a bit of flavor and creaminess with this method however.
-To make southern-style pinto beans in a crock pot, add all of the ingredients to the pot and stir until fully combined.
-Cook on low for 7-8 hours, or until the ham is tender and falling apart.
+My mama took this shortcut plenty of times!
+I won’t lie, you will lose a bit of flavor and creaminess with this method, but it still gets the job done.
+Just add everything to the crockpot, stir, and cook on low for 7 to 8 hours, until the ham is tender and falling apart.

 You can also do this with unsoaked beans in a pressure cooker.
 20 minutes at pressure, 5 minute cool down, then run some water over the top untill pressure is released.